apache/pekko-persistence-dynamodb/README.md

 * a sort key of type Number with name `ts`
 * a local secondary index with name `ts-idx` that is an index on the combination of `par` and `ts`

+The Dynamodb item of a snapshot [can be 400 kB](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Limits.html#limits-items).
+Using a binary serialisation format like ProtoBuf or Kryo will use that space most effectively.

 Storage Semantics
 -----------------